 - Purity, i.e., the percentage of their business that is cleantech (must be 50% or above)

 - Company quality versus other sector peer companies (e.g., strategy, management, profitability, technology, industry position, etc.)

 - Sector and geographic redundancy

 Please download our helpful guide to the index here.

 Rafael Coven is managing director of the Cleantech Group’s Cleantech indices.
 He has a combination of extensive cleantech industry and institutional investor experience, and has spent most of the last 30 years in cleantech as a manager, entrepreneur, equity investor and management consultant.

 Rafael has global experience working with or consulting to such leading cleantech firms as Abengoa, Dynatech, Philips Lighting, Siemens, and numerous private equity and venture capital investors in the sector.
 During the 1990s, Rafael was an international equity analyst at Dietche & Field Advisors where he evaluated, made, and managed a US $700 million segment of the firm’s $5.6 billion equity holdings (including many cleantech companies).
 He has also founded three cleantech companies and still actively reviews numerous cleantech businesses.
 He has lived and worked in several countries and speaks Italian and Spanish.

 He holds a B.A in Developmental Economics from the University of Michigan and an MBA from Northwestern University’s Kellogg School.
-Based in Baltimore, Maryland, Rafael is a CFA level II candidate and a member of the US Green Building Council.
+Based in Baltimore, Maryland, Rafael is a CFA level II candidate.